Fairness in Language Models: A Tutorial

 Our tutorial is structured into five key parts:

-• Background on LLMs
+• Background on LMs

-• Quantifying Bias in LLMs
+• Quantifying Bias in LMs

-• Mitigating Bias in LLMs
+• Mitigating Bias in LMs

 • Resources for Evaluating Bias

-• Challenges and Future Directions
+• Future Directions

 Check out our survey on fairness in large language models.